CrashCash/FlashAirScripts/README.md

 * **sdrm** - delete files/directories from the card

-  `sdrm` deletes all files
+  `sdrm` deletes all files/directories in the current directory.

-  `sdrm "*.gcode"` deletes all files with a "gcode" extension - note that you have to quote the glob to prevent it from being expanded locally by the shell.
+  `sdrm "*.gcode"` deletes all files with a "gcode" extension in the current directory - note that you have to quote the glob to prevent it from being expanded locally by the shell.
 Also note a directory must be empty before it can be deleted.

-  `sdput Nozzle_Cone.gcode LPT_Spool.gcode` deletes the two given files
+  `sdput Nozzle_Cone.gcode LPT_Spool.gcode` deletes the two given files.

 ### All three scripts take optional arguments:

-`-a ADDRESS, --address ADDRESS` which is the address of the card on your network.
+`-a ADDRESS, --address ADDRESS` specifies the address of the card on your network.
 You can either use the raw IP address, or you can usually assign a hostname through your router.

-`-d DIRECTORY, --directory DIRECTORY` which is the working directory
+`-d DIRECTORY, --directory DIRECTORY` specifies the working directory.

-`-h, --help` display help
+`-h, --help` displays help.

 Note that these are saved to a configuration file (~/.flashair) so you don't have to retype them constantly.
 This means you only need to specify the card